Don't see your question answered here? Please contact us.

 What type of food is being provided?

-We will be serving plant-based meals at TAFA, which is a great way to save precious natural resources, spare animals from factory farms and help you look and feel better!
-Serving meat-free meals is not only environmentally friendly and health-conscious, but it wholeheartedly helps support our mission—a humane society.
+We will be serving plant-based meals at TAFA, which is a great way to save precious natural resources, spare animals from factory farms and help you feel better!
+Serving meals free of animal products is not only environmentally friendly and health-conscious, but it wholeheartedly helps to support our mission.

 back to top